o2346/auditor/configservice/README.md

   --regions "us-east-1"
 ```

-note: Beware deployment-targets of the command above is an account(instead of ou) considered to be a compliance account.
+note: Beware deployment-targets of the command above is an account instead of ou.
 Meaning proper [Grant self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) between the one and Organizations master account is required to make this command successful.
-In this case permission model will be switched to SELF_MANAGED(see the source of ./cloudformation.sh).
-This is the exception indicated before.
+In this case permission model will be switched to SELF_MANAGED(in the source of ./cloudformation.sh).
+This is the exception indicated before(1).

-those two below are for source accounts in $ouid
+### Let Satellite accounts to admit Compliance account

 ```
 ./cloudformation.sh create-stack-set --stack-set-name ConfigServiceAggregationAuthorizations \